jorgemoralespou/lab-devconfcz24/workshop/content/01-kubernetes-cluster.md

 ---

 The full Educates training platform requires a Kubernetes cluster in which to run.
-There's more options, but we're going to focus on the most common one, running Educates on a Kubernetes cluster.
+There are more options, but we're going to focus on the most common one, running Educates on a Kubernetes cluster.

 Educates provides an opinionated installer to get you up and running on many flavours